craftcms/docs/docs/cloud/compatibility.md

 ## Node.js

-Versions 16 and newer of Node.js are supported in our [builder](builds.md) via the `node-version` key in your [Cloud config file](config.md).
+Versions {{ $activeSetVars.minNodeVersion }} and newer of Node.js are supported in our [builder](builds.md) via the `node-version` key in your [Cloud config file](config.md).
 We plan to add all [LTS releases](https://nodejs.org/en/about/previous-releases), moving forward.

-We recommend declaring only a major version (i.e. `20`) to receive security and stability updates, but minor releases (i.e. `18.6`) are supported.
+We recommend declaring only a major version (i.e. `20`) to receive security and stability updates.
+Only major version numbers are supported.

 ## Database Engines